zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 packages conflict (without declaring 'Conflicts') with packages in Ubuntu 16.04 and so fail to install using the provided `amdgpu-pro-install` script.

-#### AMDGPU-PRO Beta packaging problems
+##### AMDGPU-PRO Beta packaging problems

 Here are the problems I ran into when attempting to install the beta:

-* `amdgpu-pro-computing` depends on `amdgpu-pro-clinfo`, which conflicts with `clinfo` as it replaces the `clinfo` tool (by one that has much less functionality).
-Instead it should depend on `clinfo | amdgpu-pro-clinfo`.
+* `amdgpu-pro-computing` depends on `amdgpu-pro-clinfo`, which conflicts with `clinfo` as it replaces the clinfo tool (by one that has much less functionality).
+**Solution:**
+  * `amdgpu-pro-computing` should `Depends: clinfo | amdgpu-pro-clinfo` (or better: *Recommends*, unless the clinfo utility is indispensable for its proper functioning).
+  * `amdgpu-pro-clinfo` must `Conflicts: clinfo`.
-* `amdgpu-pro-clinfo` in turn depends on `amdgpu-pro-libopencl1`.
-That library is superfluous as the libOpenCL library it contains is part of the the common OpenCL infrastructure.
-Instead it should depend on the Ubuntu-provided `ocl-icd-libopencl1`.
+* `amdgpu-pro-clinfo` in turn depends on `amdgpu-pro-libopencl1`, which conflicts with `ocl-icd-libopencl1` as it replaces the libOpenCL library.
+**Solution:**
+  * `amdgpu-pro-clinfo` should `Depends: ocl-icd-libopencl1 | amdgpu-pro-libopencl1`.
+In fact, is package
+  `amdgpu-pro-libopencl1` needed at all?
+Library libOpenCL is part of the common OpenCL infrastructure (the top layer [described above](#installing-opencl)) and needn't be touched by vendor ICDs.
+  * `amdgpu-pro-libopencl1` must `Conflicts: ocl-icd-libopencl1`
 * `amdgpu-pro-computing` depends on `amdgpu-pro-libopencl-dev`, which conflicts with `ocl-icd-opencl-dev` as it replaces the `libOpenCL.so` symlink.
+Again, it shouldn't do this as that file is part of the common OpenCL infrastructure.
+**Solution:**
-It shouldn't do this as that file is part of the common OpenCL infrastructure.
-AMD should change the dependency to `ocl-icd-opencl-dev | amdgpu-pro-libopencl-dev`, or leave out the `amdgpu-pro-libopencl-dev` altogether (for reasons explained above).
+  * `amdgpu-pro-computing` should `Depends: ocl-icd-opencl-dev | amdgpu-pro-libopencl-dev`, or leave out the `amdgpu-pro-libopencl-dev` altogether (for same reasons as explained above).
-* Moreover, `amdgpu-pro-computing` shouldn't depend on the `-dev` library but rather on the *runtime* library `ocl-icl-libopencl1`, as the `-dev` is only needed when *compiling* OpenCL applications.
+  * Moreover, `amdgpu-pro-computing` probably shouldn't depend on the `-dev` library but rather on the *runtime* library `ocl-icl-libopencl1`, as the `-dev` is a *build* dependency.
 * `amdgpu-pro-opencl-icd` is missing the `/etc/ld.so.conf.d/amdgpu.conf` file.
-This is provided by `amdgpu-pro-core`, but that package blacklists the `radeon` driver as described earlier.
+This file is provided by `amdgpu-pro-core`, but that package blacklists the `radeon` driver as described earlier, and thus should be in one of the depends of the `amdgpu-pro-graphics` package.
 I would suggest moving the `ld.so.conf.d/amdgpu.conf` to `amdgpu-pro-opencl-icd` so that the CPU can be used standalone.

-Working around these isues I could install all AMDGPU-PRO packages except the two conflicting ones (which are superfluous anyway), but it seems that the `amdgpu-pro` kernel module which replaces `radeon` does not work on my system.
+Working around these isues I could install all AMDGPU-PRO packages except the two conflicting ones, but it seems that the `amdgpu-pro` kernel module which replaces `radeon` does not work on my system.
 I'll need to look deeper though to be sure.
 (AMD: if you're reading this, I'm happy to work with you to sort this out.)

 ## Going all the way: the Intel and AMD's SDKs